Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: A unified EOS model up to pQCD densities

 Finally, we address the key question of what is the actual impact of pQCD on NS densities in Fig.~\ref{fig:tov_corner}.
 Since pQCD's impact is expected to be strongest for higher densities, we present results for select TOV quantities and specifically the unified GP and low density GP posteriors with all astronomical data, but with no pQCD constraints on the latter.
 The difference between the two sets of posteriors, therefore, is indicative of the impact of pQCD.
 The main impact is a reduction in all quantities other than $\MTOV$ that remains unchanged contrary to results reported elsewhere~\cite{Gorda:2022jvk, Koehn:2024set}.
 The clearest differences are a $\sim 30\%$ reduction in the upper limit of the pressure at $\nTOV$, and a upper bound on the speed of sound squared at $\nTOV$ of $\sim 0.5$, which was previously unbounded.
 The energy density shows a similar uncertainty for the unified GP but a slight shift to smaller values, going from $\epsilon(\nTOV) = 1.18^{+0.33}_{-0.31}\,\mathrm{GeV/fm}^3$ for the low density GP to $\epsilon(\nTOV) = 1.04^{+0.29}_{-0.28}\,\mathrm{GeV/fm}^3$ for the unified GP.
 The same is true for the number density, going from $\nTOV = 5.94^{+1.30}_{-1.36}\,\nsat$ for the low-density GP to $\nTOV = 5.36^{+1.18}_{-1.26}\,\nsat$ for the unified GP.
 Though not plotted here, we have verified that other observables (namely, the radius and tidal deformability at 1.4 and 2 solar masses) are all unchanged and (at least under the unified GP) pQCD has no observable impact on NS properties.
-The lack of impact on astrophysical observables, despite the softening seen in the thermodynamic quantities, can be traced to a slight stiffening of the EOS at low densities (as discussed previously in relation to Fig.~\ref{fig:astro_pqcd_posterior_gp0}).
-This is because the TOV mass and radius depend on an integral over the pressure across all densities, so the softening at TOV densities is effectively offset by the low-density stiffening.
+The lack of impact on astrophysical observables, despite the softening seen in the thermodynamic quantities, can be traced to a slight stiffening of the EOS at low densities; in the bottom left panel of Fig.~\ref{fig:astro_pqcd_posterior_gp2} we see that the unified GP exhibits a slightly steeper initial rise in the speed of sound squared compared to the low-density GP with astro + pQCD (which itself rises at essentially the same rate as the low-density GP with only astrophysical constraints---see Fig.~\ref{fig:astro_pqcd_posterior_gp0}).
+Since the TOV mass and radius depend on an integral over the pressure across all densities, the softening at TOV densities is effectively offset by the low-density stiffening.
+And in Fig.~\ref{fig:tov_corner}, to gauge the impact of pQCD, we are comparing with a low-density GP which has a particular choice of $\MTOV$ prior, and so our comparison between the unified GP and the low-density GP is affected by that prior choice.
+Since the unified GP incorporates pQCD into the prior by construction, which will change the $\MTOV$ prior, a comparison between a posterior without pQCD and one with pQCD (with the same $\MTOV$ prior for both) is not straightforward.